sgwaite8/express_todos/README.md

 * Styling!
 * Add images or GIFs to to-do list items
-* Editing a list item
+* Object-orientation
+  * You'll want to make the constructor function in `item.js` in a `models` folder.
 * Up to you!